 We're hooked on their earthy flavor that complements most dishes well.
 And we've found they thicken up sauces and soups nicely.

-Check out this guide for more tips on incorporating pumpkin seeds into your meals.
+Check out this guide for more tips on incorporating pumpkin seeds into your meals, and explore pumpkin pie spice alternatives for baking.

 5 - Sesame Seeds

-In case you were wondering, sesame seeds work as a decent substitute for flaxseeds too.
-They’re a great one-to-one replacement, adding thickness and binding power to dishes.
+In case you were wondering, sesame seeds work as a decent substitute for flaxseeds too (Sesamum indicum, with a toasty, nutty flavor).

 Baked goods benefit from the moistness sesame seeds bring to the table.
-And they’re easy on the taste buds, blending in without overpowering.
+And they're easy on the palate, blending in without overpowering.

 6 - Poppy Seeds

-While poppy seeds might not be the most common alternative, they can certainly do the job in place of flaxseeds.
-Their texture is perfect for thickening and binding, making them a great sub for egg-free recipes.
+While poppy seeds might not be the most common alternative, they can certainly do the job in place of flaxseeds (Papaver somniferum seeds with a fine texture).

 They have a subtle nutty flavor, adding a little something extra to your dish.
 Plus, they're packed with health benefits like calcium and iron.